At the national level, an administrative steering group under authority of

 sustainable development is being formed, in which more Flemish entities are

-the Brussels-Capital Region is concerned, the Brussels Office of
+far as the Brussels-Capital Region is concerned, the Brussels Office of

 planning (“Bureau Bruxellois de la planification”) is in charge of the design